Maxwell Hutchinson is an Architect, Author, Broadcaster, Keynote Speaker and Conference Presenter/Chair.

 Maxwell Hutchinson is a versatile and humorous speaker and provides highly constructive talks for a wide variety of clients.
 He has hosted/chaired numerous events including

 - The Timber Trade Journal Awards

 - The Leading European Architects Forum Awards

 - INCA 25th Anniversary Seminar

 - CBI Conference

-He is a regular speaker for regional RIBA events and The Museum of London.
+He is a regular speaker for regional RIBA and architecture events and The Museum of London.
 Other speaking engagements have included: